W7k-J/W7k-J.github.io/Terms.md

 I'm always trying to add an information about an intellectual property (who was the author or where I got the knowledge from).
 I expect the same from others.

 If it is not stated that materials are free to use please contact me before using them and ask for permission.
-Mentioning me in your posts / web pages or other articles doesn't cost you anything and most of the time it will be everything I will ask for.
+Mentioning me in your posts / web pages or other articles doesn't cost you much and most of the time it will be everything I will ask for.

 ### Use of the revit tools